ALM888/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is Gabriel A. Saavedra's respository for the COursera Capstone Project.
+This is Gabriel A. Saavedra's respository for the Coursera Capstone Project.